 Virtual Router Redundancy Protocol (VRRP) is an election and redundancy protocol that dynamically assigns the responsibility of a virtual router to one of the physical routers on a Local Area Network (LAN).
 This increases the availability and reliability of routing paths in the network.

 The default gateway of a participating host is assigned to the virtual router instead of a physical router.
 If the physical router that is routing packets on behalf of the virtual router fails, another physical router is selected to automatically replace it.
-The physical router that is forwarding packets at any given time is called the master router.
+The physical router that is forwarding packets at any given time is called the active router router.

 VRRP also enables load sharing of traffic.
 Traffic can be shared equitably among available routers by configuring VRRP in such a way that traffic to and from LAN clients are shared by multiple routers.

 The image below shows a basic VRRP topology.
 In this example, Routers A, B, and C form a VRRP group.
 The IP address of the group is the same address that was configured for the Ethernet interface of Router A (192.168.10.1).

 Because the virtual IP address uses the IP address of the physical Ethernet interface of Router A, Router A is the active router (also known as the IP address owner).
 As the active router, Router A owns the virtual IP address of the VRRP group and forwards packets sent to this IP address.
 Clients 1 through 3 are configured with the default gateway IP address of 192.168.10.254.

 Note: The configuration can be made so that the active virtual router, not the IP address owner, can still respond or process the packets.
 An example is ping.

 Routers B and C function as virtual router standbys.
 If the virtual active router fails, the router configured with the higher priority becomes the virtual active router and provides service to the LAN hosts with minimal interruption.